 What your metabolic age really says about your health (and how to calculate it)

-What is your metabolic age?
+What is your metabolic age and how do you calculate it?

 What does your metabolic age mean for your health?